lukso-network/website-support-center/docs/general/introduction.md

 Suppose it's a vulnerability or something that should not be shared with the public, please reach out to official team members within our developer channel on [Discord](https://discord.gg/lukso).
 You can send a friend request in order to exchange more detailed information.
 We are also preparing a workflow to handle investigations and bug bounties in a unified format.

-## Does LUKSO have a grants programme?

-Yes, absolutely!
-Please go to our main page [here](https://lukso.network/grants) for more information and to apply!